kunaldhariwal/OCR-Made-Simpler/README.md

 <br>I have included one sample image too!

-In the next version i would integrate support for pdf too.
+In the next version, i would integrate support for pdf too.